civicrm/civicrm-dev-docs/docs/documentation.md

 ## Guide books in MkDocs

-We are using [MkDocs](http://www.mkdocs.org) to produce guides, and have the following:
+We are using [MkDocs](http://www.mkdocs.org) to produce books, and have the following:

 | Book | English | French
 | ---- | ------- | ------ |